Soul-destroying, isn’t it?

 You know the type of posts I’m talking about, don’t you?
 Ten simple tips to achieve this or that and seven mistakes to avoid if you wanna be awesome.

 But a short list of generic tips doesn’t make you stand out.
 You’re wasting your precious time churning out flimsy posts.

 To attract clients, you must stand out as a serious problem solver.
 You must write an epic tutorial instead of dashing off a series of wishy-washy posts.
-For example, if Glen Long wanted to work as a social media consultant, his mammoth post about Google Authorship would have won him clients.

 We’re living in an amazing time – anyone can find clients online.
 But you must stand out from the masses who are also trying to sell their services.
 And you must go where your clients are – if you don’t have a large blog following yet, the best way to do this is by guest posting.

 A problem-solving post published on a popular blog showcases your knowledge and experience.
 Potential clients discover you in a context they already trust – the pages of one of their favorite blogs.

 To select a host blog, think about your potential clients:

 - Who are they, and what do they want?